 Interest risk is the impact that changes in interest rates could have on the Company's earnings and liabilities.
 The Company is exposed to variable interest rates as a result of its senior secured debt, which currently bears interest at the Canadian BA rate plus 3.0%.
-The Company's exposure to interest rate movements is limited through the purchase of a rate cap instrument which limits the effective BA rate to 2.5%.
-It is management's opinion that the Company is not currently exposed to significant interest rate risk.
+Given the historical variability in the BA rate, it is management's opinion that the Company is not currently exposed to significant interest rate risk.